avadhesh18/rssTea/README.md

 2. Enable Github pages on your repo and select deply from "Github Actions".
 3. Access your personalised RSS Reader and Podcast Player on https://yourusername.github.io/rssTea

-### Deployment

-1. Host the PHP code and front-end HTML on a web server or GitHub Pages.

 This project is available under the GNU GPL License.

 ---